 What do you leave behind?

-Choreographer – Guilia Coti Zelati and Year 2
+Choreographer – Giulia Coti Zelati and Year 2

 Dancers – Emily Armstrong, Kaitlin Eglintine, Emily Girdwood, Scarlett Keech, Tilly Jobson, Hannah Sturman, Tara Watson.